The Recruiting Process

 The Recruiting Committee will make announcements and seek the community's help to find great leaders.
 Anyone can nominate someone they know as a possible Board of Trustee Candidate, regardless of Caucus membership status.
 The Recruiting Committee will make every effort to reach all nominees, and as many people in the community as possible.
 Look for their announcements on social media and in the RB Landmark.
 They will also be sending emails, making phone calls, and personally engaging with friends, neighbors, and the community

-For more information please visit the previous 2022 Recruiting Committee Objectives
+For more information please review the documentation below.

 NOMINATION FORM